Supported node types

-The DataStudio service of DataWorks allows you to create various types of nodes, such as Data Integration nodes used for data synchronization, compute engine nodes used for data cleansing, and general nodes used together with compute engine nodes to process complex logic.
-Compute engine nodes include ODPS SQL nodes, Hologres SQL nodes, and E-MapReduce (EMR) Hive nodes.
-General nodes include zero load nodes that can be used to manage multiple other nodes and do-while nodes that can run node code in loops.
-You can combine these types of nodes in your business to meet your different data processing requirements.
+The DataStudio service of DataWorks allows you to create various types of nodes, such as data synchronization nodes, computing resource nodes, and general nodes, to meet your different data processing requirements.
+Computing resource nodes include ODPS SQL nodes, Hologres SQL nodes, and E-MapReduce (EMR) Hive nodes.
+General nodes include zero load nodes and Check nodes.

 Data synchronization nodes